rleonborras/DialogSystem/docs/README.md

 ## THE FUNCTIONS
 First of all, it is necessary to know that the system in which I use my dialogues depends a lot on the dialog textures that we have selected, since the text will be totally adapted to the form that the Chart dialogue has.
 Therefore we start using the two functions that create us both the characters and the charts:

-bool createCharacters(pugi::xml_document &Dialog) ->this function creates the characters defined in the XML.
+**bool createCharacters(pugi::xml_document &Dialog)** ->this function creates the characters defined in the XML.

-bool SetUpCharts(pugi::xml_document &Dialog)-> this function creates the Dialog Charts defined in the XML.
+**bool SetUpCharts(pugi::xml_document &Dialog)** -> this function creates the Dialog Charts defined in the XML.

 Once we have this, we declare what our first Dialogue will be and with the corresponding function to create it.

-Dialogue* createDialog(pugi::xml_document& Dialog, int ID) -> This function returns a set of nodes that will form our dialog defined in the XML depending on the ID that we give it.
+**Dialogue createDialog(pugi::xml_document& Dialog, int ID)** -> This function returns a set of nodes that will form our dialog defined in the XML depending on the ID that we give it.
 Remember to add each dialog to the list of dialogs in order to clean them later.

-void StartDialogEvent(Dialogue* Dialog) -> Finally we have this function that will help us to start any dialogue event;
+**void StartDialogEvent(Dialogue Dialog)** -> Finally we have this function that will help us to start any dialogue event;

-NOW it’s your turn!
+## NOW it’s your turn!

-_TODO 0_ :
-Here you have a little bit of work, Open paint, Photoshop or some Diagram software and make your own diagram.
-Only two or three nodes like the example i’ve done.
+**TODO 0 : Here you have a little bit of work, Open paint, Photoshop or some Diagram software and make your own diagram.
+Only two or three nodes like the example i’ve done.**

-TODO 0.1 : Now in the XML file start writing the first Node.
+**TODO 0.1 : Now in the XML file start writing the first Node.**

-TODO 0.1 - SOLUTION  I used the diagram used below, and Added to the first NPCTalk, in this case I’ve only added one Character, you are free to use as many characters as you want
+**TODO 0.1 - SOLUTION** I used the diagram used below, and Added to the first NPCTalk, in this case I’ve only added one Character, you are free to use as many characters as you want

-TODO 1: Create the options In order to answer the NPC dialog, remember later to point the next node to the correct answer!.
+**TODO 1: Create the options In order to answer the NPC dialog, remember later to point the next node to the correct answer!.**

-TODO 1 - SOLUTION Remember to Add later the NextNode ID
+**TODO 1 - SOLUTION** Remember to Add later the NextNode ID

-TODO 2: Create the new Node following your diagram to answer the firsts options.
+**TODO 2: Create the new Node following your diagram to answer the firsts options.**

-TODO 3: Now make all the nodes to complete the diagram!
+**TODO 3: Now make all the nodes to complete the diagram!**

-TODO 2&3 - SOLUTION  With some patience You can create a full dialog.
+**TODO 2&3 - SOLUTION**  With some patience You can create a full dialog.
 Have in account the variables of StartAgain if you want to restart the dialog when it finish.

-TODO 4 : Create the Dialog_List and a new dialog and use the correct function to fill it. remember to add it to the list.
+**TODO 4 : Create the Dialog_List and a new dialog and use the correct function to fill it. remember to add it to the list.**

-TODO 4 - SOLUTION  Remember to use the correct Dialog ID.
+**TODO 4 - SOLUTION**  Remember to use the correct Dialog ID.

-TODO 5: Create a new treeDialogNode and fill its variables in order to define it, Remember the main functions as SetNodeID()
+**TODO 5: Create a new treeDialogNode and fill its variables in order to define it, Remember the main functions as SetNodeID()**

-TODO 5 - SOLUTION : See the functions of the treeDialog node and fill it with the correct names.
+**TODO 5 - SOLUTION**  See the functions of the treeDialog node and fill it with the correct names.

-TODO 6:  Write the condition to explore the next node ID in order to point from the dialogOption to the nextNode
+**TODO 6:  Write the condition to explore the next node ID in order to point from the dialogOption to the nextNode**

-TODO 6 - SOLUTION : This is a tricky one, in order to point the nexnode variable correctly from the XML you have to go through all the tree to fund the correct treeDialogNode with the correct ID ( i’ve already done  ) so compare if the iD of the Item Options with the treedialogNode and point it correctly
+**TODO 6 - SOLUTION**  This is a tricky one, in order to point the nexnode variable correctly from the XML you have to go through all the tree to fund the correct treeDialogNode with the correct ID ( i’ve already done  ) so compare if the iD of the Item Options with the treedialogNode and point it correctly

-TODO 7: Go through the list in order to call the cleanUp of the inner attribute
+**TODO 7: Go through the list in order to call the cleanUp of the inner attribute**

-TODO 7 - SOLUTION : create a list and go through the treeDialogNode and DialogOptions and do a CleanUp();
+**TODO 7 - SOLUTION** create a list and go through the treeDialogNode and DialogOptions and do a CleanUp();

-TODO 8: Call the function to start the dialog!.
+**TODO 8: Call the function to start the dialog!.**

-TODO 8 - The last One!
+**TODO 8 - SOLUTION** The last One!
 You only have to call the StartDialogEcent() with the Dialog you have already created and Voila! now you might able to see and interact with the blue square!